Skip to main content

 Can Models of Biodiversity Be Scaled?

-While this study did not find the universal rules that the authors were hoping for, it suggests that large-scale data networks like the NEON program could be the key to refining our models for biodiversity for different taxa, regions, and landscape types.
+While this study did not find the universal rules the authors hoped for, it suggests that large-scale data networks like the NEON program could be the key to refining our models for biodiversity for different taxa, regions, and landscape types.
 Carrasco hopes to see other researchers carry this work forward.
 In particular, he would like to see how the predictive models they developed hold over time as the NEON program matures.
 This study only had two to three years of data for each of the included NEON sites.
 He says, "When NEON has data for ten years or more, we'll be able to look across time to see how these relationships are changing.
-That could tell us more about the anthropogenic effects of climate change and habitat loss."
+That could tell us more about the anthropogenic effects of change and habitat loss."
 He also suggests that future studies could explore these relationships across more biomes globally or look beyond species richness to other biodiversity indicators.

-He says, "The question of why there is more biodiversity in one place vs. another is an important one.
+He says, "The question of why there is more biodiversity in one place vs. another is important.
 In this study, we did something new by separating out the effects of these different variables at different scales.
 It allowed us to see the relative impact of local, plot-level environmental characteristics vs. larger regional variables acting at the site scale.
 This will help us build better theories to explain biodiversity for different species groups or geographies."

 Share